MicrosoftDocs/winrt-api/windows.management.update/windowsupdatemanager_getmostrecentcompletedupdates_1538937357.md

 ## -description

-Get information about the most recently completed updates.
+Retrieves information about the most recently completed updates.

 ## -parameters

 ### -param count

 The number of recently completed updates to retrieve.

 ## -returns

-A list of the X most recently completed updates where X cannot exceed the count passed in.
+A list of the *N* most recently completed updates, where *N* can't exceed *count*.

 ## -remarks